Ga11u/tekna-workshop/kafka/README.md

 ## Step 7: Playground

 ### Using Python with Kafka
-To use the Python library we need to have librdkafka wheel installed.
+To use the Python library we need to have the librdkafka wheel installed.
 Some instructions on how to install it: https://github.com/confluentinc/librdkafka

-For Windows users, installing librdkafka may be challeging, thefore, you can use devcontainers in VSC.
+For Windows users, installing librdkafka may be challenging, therefore, you can use devcontainers in VSC.

-Hence, for the rest of this part we are going to use VSC and developer containers.
-The Devcontainer will not only make it easier to install librdkafka, but also similate the connection to Kafka from outside.
+Hence, for the rest of this part, we are going to use VSC and developer containers.
+The Devcontainer will not only make it easier to install librdkafka, but also simulate the connection to Kafka from outside.

 You need to make sure that you have the VSC extension Dev Containers installed: https://code.visualstudio.com/docs/devcontainers/tutorial#_install-the-extension

 Once you have installed the extension, open the Command Palete of VSC (press F1) and type `Dev Containers: Open Folder in Container...` and then open the kafka folder.

 Once the devcontainer initialise, you need to install the python library `confluent-kafka` (from the terminal of VSC.
-If it does not show, in the top of the GUI, click the `...` and select Terminal > New Terminal)
+If it does not show, at the top of the GUI, click the `...` and select Terminal > New Terminal)
 ```sh
 pip install confluent-kafka
 ```